tobya/DocTo/pages/all/ConvertXLSToFile9795xls.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Excel 97/95 format? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a xls?  " }

-Excel 97/95 format
+How do I Convert a Microsoft Excel Spreadsheet to a xls?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Excel 97/95 format (xls)?